skpaz/grafana/loki/storage/gcp/gcs/auth_workload_federation.md

 1. IAM principal authorization via Kubernetes `ServiceAccount`.
 2. Use a Kubernetes `ServiceAccount` to impersonate an Google service account.

 This document covers **IAM principal authorization**, where a Kubernetes service account is bound directly to your GCS buckets via IAM policy in order to authenticate to the GCS API and access GCS resources.

 > [!WARNING]
 > Per GCP, service account impersonation should only be used if the limitations imposed by principal authorization causes problems.
 See **Resources > Authenticate to Google Cloud APIs from GKE workloads** for more information.

 ## Instructions

+> [!IMPORTANT]
+> The roles and policies below are the _minimum_ required for this setup.
+They do not take into account your organizations security requirements.
+ It is your responsibility to secure your environment.

 ### 1. Enable Workload Identity on your GKE Cluster